Social Work & Human Services Calculators

 Frequently Asked Questions

-What are 2026 SNAP income limits?
+What are the 2026 SNAP income limits?

-What is a benefits cliff?
+What is a benefits cliff and how does it affect clients?

-Do you store client or benefits data?
+Do you store any client information I enter?

 Disclaimer